hushmesh/slate/source/includes/_meshin.md

 To autorize user to the mesh as a developer you have two options: use API endpoint directly as explained in authentication section or use our meshin button.

-If you're going to use meshin button, you're going to have better mobile device meshin experience out of the box (direct Meshin application opening on mobile devices instead of QR code)
+If you're going to use meshlib, you're going to have better mobile device meshin experience out of the box (direct Meshin application opening on mobile devices instead of QR code)

 ## Meshin button